lemonhhh/nextjs-notion-starter-kit/readme.md

 By default, every article page will have a table of contents displayed as an `aside` on desktop.
 It uses **scrollspy** logic to automatically update the current section as the user scrolls through your document, and makes it really easy to jump between different sections.

+不显示table的情况：
-If a page has less than `minTableOfContentsItems` (default 3), the table of contents will be hidden.
-It is also hidden on the index page and if the browser window is too small.
+1.If a page has less than `minTableOfContentsItems` (default 3), the table of contents will be hidden.
+2. It is also hidden on the index page
+3. if the browser window is too small.

 This table of contents uses the same logic that Notion uses for its built-in Table of Contents block (see [getPageTableOfContents](https://github.com/NotionX/react-notion-x/blob/master/packages/notion-utils/src/get-page-table-of-contents.ts) for the underlying logic).